2019 Petrie-Flom Center Annual Conference: Consuming Genetics: Ethical and Legal Considerations of New Technologies

 11:40am - 12:40pm, Tinkering with Ourselves: The Law and Ethics of DIY Genomics

-Maxwell J. Mehlman, Distinguished University Professor, Arthur E. Petersilge Professor of Law, and Director of the Law-Medicine Center, Case Western Reserve University School of Law, and Professor of Biomedical Ethics, Case Western Reserve University School of Medicine (with Ron Conlon) - Governance of Do-It-Yourself Genomics
+Maxwell J. Mehlman, Distinguished University Professor, Arthur E. Petersilge Professor of Law, and Director of the Law-Medicine Center, Case Western Reserve University School of Law, and Professor of Biomedical Ethics, Case Western Reserve University School of Medicine (with Ronald A. Conlon) - Governing Non-Traditional Biology

 Patricia J. Zettler, Associate Professor, Center for Law Health and Society, Georgia State University College of Law (with Christi Guerrini and Jacob S. Sherkow) - Finding a Regulatory Balance for Genetic Biohacking